 Option1: Upload by Investment ID

 With this upload method, the Investment ID must be included in the filename prior to uploading the document.
-If you are uploading tax documents, we suggest asking your tax preparer to format your documents this way before sending to you.
+If you are uploading tax documents, we suggest asking your tax preparer to format your documents this way before sending them to you.

 To download a list of Investment IDs, you can export an Entities Report.
 Navigate to Projects > Entities > Export by Investment and include both 'Investor Info' and 'K-1 Information'.
 This report will show the Investment ID for the selected entities.
 You can also export the cap table of a specific deal if you are only working on documents for one project.